FilippTrigub/imaginary-product-landing/README.md

-# NovaSphere - The Future of Personal Computing
+# NovaSphere

-This repository contains the landing page for NovaSphere, an imaginary product that features holographic interfaces and advanced computing technologies.
+This repository contains the landing page for NovaSphere, an innovative product featuring holographic interfaces and advanced computing technologies.